-In 1996, Congress enacted the Health Insurance Portability and Accountability Act (HIPAA).
+In 1996, Congress enacted the Health Insurance Portability and Accountability Act (HIPPA).
 HIPPA addresses the following major areas: portability, nondiscrimination, administrative simplification, and privacy safeguards to protect the security and confidentiality of health information.
 The Privacy Rule portion of HIPPA became effective on April 14, 2001, with initial compliance dates of April 2003 and April 2004.
-The HIPAA Privacy Rule establishes national standards to protect individuals' medical records and other personal health information and applies to health plans, health care clearinghouses, and those health care providers that conduct certain health care transactions electronically.
+The HIPPA Privacy Rule establishes national standards to protect individuals' medical records and other personal health information and applies to health plans, health care clearinghouses, and those health care providers that conduct certain health care transactions electronically.

 Under the Privacy Rule, protected health information (PHI) is individually identifiable health information that is created or received by a health care provider, health plan, employer or health care clearinghouse which relates to the past, present or future physical or mental health condition of an individual.
 It includes paper, electronic and oral information.

 Group health plans, health care providers, and health care clearinghouses must comply with the Privacy Rule.
 A group health plan that receives PHI is required to satisfy the following administrative requirements:

 Self-Funded - Group health plans that provide health benefits through self-insured or partially insured products

 must meet all the administrative requirements.
 The requirements are detailed in §164.530 of the Privacy Rule.

 Fully Insured - Group health plans that provide health benefits solely through an insurance contract with a health insurance issuer or an HMO and receive or create only "summary health information" are not required to have a privacy official, provide training or amend plan documents to include privacy policies and procedures.

 Summary health information is claim information which has been stripped of individual identifiers.